LambdaSharp/Polly-Challenge/readme.md

 - Search for "Amazon Polly" in AWS Console
 - Once in the Amazon Polly console, add some text to the "Plain Text" input area then click "Listen to speech".
-- Try different "Voices" and "Language and Region" then clicking "Listen to speech" again.
+- Try different "Voices" and "Language and Region" then click "Listen to speech" again.
 - Ensure you can play the audio file locally by clicking "Download MP3" and opening the file.

 ## Level 1

 - In the cloned repo working directory, Polly-Challenge, deploy LambdaSharp by running the following command: `lash deploy`.
-This takes a minute. - Fill out your phone number to receive SMS messages!
+This will take a minute.

+- Fill out your phone number to receive SMS messages!
 No spaces or dashes i.e 15551234567

   ```bash
   *** NOTIFICATION SETTINGS ***
   |=> NotificationSms [String]: Phone number for PollyFunction to send SMS messages for Polly audio files:
   ```

-- Once completed, navigate to the AWS Console for  in API Gateway Deployment section.
+- Once completed, navigate to the API Gateway Deployment section in the AWS Console.
 Here is a link to the API Gateway console in US-EAST-1: https://console.aws.amazon.com/apigateway/main/apis?region=us-east-1
 - Test Amazon Polly by sending a web request to the API Gateway endpoint like this: `curl -d '{"Content": "Hello world!
-This is some test content.", "FileName": "test.mp3"}' -H "Content-Type: application/json" -X POST https:/REPLACEME.execute-api.us-east-1.amazonaws.com/LATEST/text-to-audio` Be sure to replace the `REPLACEME` with the actual subdomain or entire url.
+This is some test content.", "FileName": "test.mp3"}' -H "Content-Type: application/json" -X POST https:/REPLACEME.execute-api.us-east-1.amazonaws.com/LATEST/text-to-audio`
+  - Be sure to replace the `REPLACEME` with the actual subdomain or entire url.
 Works with Git Bash, \*Nix, and Postman.

-You can now navigation to the [AWS S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) `ArticlesBucket` for the saved file `test.mp3`
+You can now navigate to the [AWS S3 console](https://s3.console.aws.amazon.com/s3/home?region=us-east-1) `ArticlesBucket` for the saved file `test.mp3`

 You can also do another curl request to get a list of files from that bucket `curl -X GET https:/REPLACEME.execute-api.us-east-1.amazonaws.com/LATEST/files`